 - CARE PROVIDERS

-Katie Rielly-Gauvin brings more than 20 years of a broad range of business experiences in the pharmaceutical industry.
-Ms. Rielly-Gauvin is currently Vice President of Global Commercial Development at AbbVie, a global biopharmaceutical company, where she is responsible for developing the strategic marketing direction of key compounds in AbbVie's pipeline across key Therapeutic areas in Immunology, Oncology, Neuroscience and Renal Care.
-Prior to joining AbbVie, Ms. Rielly-Gauvin was at Johnson & Johnson where her last role was Vice President, Redscript Ventures, a Johnson & Johnson business accelerator created purposely for shaping new, venture stage business investments.
-Prior to this role, Ms. Rielly-Gauvin was Vice President of Sales & Marketing for the Janssen Commercial CNS organization, where she was responsible for a $3.0B product portfolio.
-Ms. Rielly-Gauvin began her career at Johnson & Johnson family of companies in 1993, where she worked as Manager of Infectious Disease Research at Ortho-McNeil and held positions of increasing responsibility in Medical Affairs and the Commercial organizations.
-She began her career with Bristol-Myers Squibb as a Research Scientist in clinical drug development.
-Ms. Rielly-Gauvin holds a Bachelor of Science degree in Chemistry from Simmons College and an MBA in Economics from Rutgers University.
-She is an outside board member of the Family Guidance Center and resides in the Northern suburbs of Chicago with her husband and two children.
+Katie Rielly-Gauvin is the Vice President, Global Head of Commercial Development at AbbVie.
+She brings more than 20 years of a broad range of business experiences in the pharmaceutical industry.
+Ms. Rielly-Gauvin previously served as Vice President for RedScript Ventures™ LLC, a new Johnson & Johnson business accelerator created purposely for shaping new, venture stage business investments.
+Prior to this, she led a cross sector team within Johnson & Johnson to develop a Regenerative Medicine strategy and assess the best strategic options in the shaping of internal and external investments.
+Ms. Rielly-Gauvin joined Johnson & Johnson in 1993 where she worked as Manager of Infectious Disease Research at Ortho-McNeil.
+Additionally, Ms. Rielly-Gauvin served as Vice President, Global Strategic Marketing at Johnson & Johnson, responsible for the worldwide strategic marketing efforts for the antipsychotic portfolio.
+She began her career with Bristol-Myers Squibb as a Research Scientist in both domestic and international clinical drug development.
+Ms. Rielly-Gauvin graduated from Simmons College with a Bachelor of Science degree in Chemistry and an MBA in Economics from Rutgers University.
+She is an outside board member of the Family Guidance Center as well as for the American Psychiatric Foundation.
+She resides in Carversville, PA with her husband and two children.
 Ms. Rielly-Gauvin has served on the Preeclampsia Foundation board since 2011.

-Beth Frazer received a Juris Doctrate from the University of Louisville Brandeis School of Law.
-She practiced as a civil litigator, representing clients both in and out of court on a variety of matters including employment disputes and civil rights claims.
-Ms. Frazer began her involvement with the Preeclampsia Foundation in 2008 after experiencing HELLP Syndrome when 20 weeks pregnant, which resulted in the death of her twins.
-She and her husband, Bryan, live in Nashville, Tenn. with their son and daughter, and currently serve as co-coordinators of the Nashville Promise Walk for Preeclampsia.
-Ms. Frazer has served on the Preeclampsia Foundation board since 2013.
+Beth Frazer holds a Juris Doctrate from the University of Louisville Brandeis School of Law.
+As a civil litigator she served on several major multi-million dollar lawsuits, representing clients on a variety of matters including employment disputes and civil rights claims.
+Ms. Frazer has been a passionate supporter of the Preeclampsia Foundation since 2008, when HELLP Syndrome and severe preeclampsia resulted in the death of her twin son and daughter.
+She currently serves as Chair of the Patient Advisory Council and Co-Coordinator of Promise Walk for Preeclampsia in Nashville, Tennessee, where she lives with her husband and 3 young children.
+She has served on the Board since 2013.

 Kathy Maguire holds a Master's Degree in early childhood leadership and advocacy, with 20 years' experience in early childhood education.
 Most recently she worked as a Program Associate and Consultant to child care centers and elementary schools with an emphasis on continuous quality improvement and accreditation attainment.
 Ms. Maguire began volunteering with the Preeclampsia Foundation in January 2006 after experiencing preeclampsia, which resulted in her daughter's premature birth at 29 weeks.
 She served as the Director of Volunteer Development, National Walk-a-thon chair, and was honored as the 2007 Preeclampsia Foundation Volunteer of the Year.
 Currently she is a stay-at-home mom and lives with her husband and daughter in Indiana.
 Ms. Maguire has served on the Preeclampsia Foundation board since 2011.